 - 3 tablespoons softened butter

-- Cut the sandwich buns in half and spread the cut halves with softened butter.
-Toast in a toaster oven or under the broiler until the buns are light golden brown.
+Cut the sandwich buns in half and spread softened butter on each side.
+Toast in a oven or under the broiler until the buns are light golden brown.

 To assemble, place two meatballs, along with some of the sauce, on the bottom of each toasted bun.
 Top each meatball with a slice of olive, then put the tops of the buns on the meatballs at an angle.
 You can use a toothpick to hold the whole thing together if you'd like.

 Serve immediately and remind the kids to remove the toothpicks before they dig in!

 Do not use glass bakeware when broiling or when a recipe calls to add liquid to a hot pan, as glass may explode.
 Even if it states oven-safe or heat resistant, tempered glass products can, and do, break occasionally.